 Indian Parliament

-Later we headed to Indira Gandhi memorial, the residence of the late prime minister where she was assassinated.
+Later we headed to the Indira Gandhi memorial, the residence of the late prime minister where she was assassinated.
 All the belongings of Indira Gandhi are well preserved and the tour around the house depicts the life of the lady distinctly.

 Indira Gandhi Memorial